LingmoOS/LingmoOS/shell/frameworks/wacomtablet/README.md

 Configuration can be located in System Settings → Input devices → Tablets

-Easy profile switching is supported via hotkeys or a small plasma applet in tray notification area.
+Easy profile switching is supported via hotkeys or a small lingmo applet in tray notification area.
 In addition, a daemon running in the background helps with hotplug support.

 This project only works on X11.
-For Plasma Wayland there is a separate KCM to configure graphics tablets in [plasma-desktop](https://invent.kde.org/plasma/plasma-desktop/-/tree/master/kcms/tablet).
+For Lingmo Wayland there is a separate KCM to configure graphics tablets in [lingmo-desktop](https://invent.kde.org/lingmo/lingmo-desktop/-/tree/master/kcms/tablet).

 Hardware support
 ----------------